YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

-“I can’t believe it.
-How did she kill a wolf?
-I can’t be the last.
-I can’t believe she killed one.”
+"I can't believe it.
+How did Merryn kill a wolf?
+I can't be the last.
+I can't believe she killed one."

 "That's because she didn't."

-Trevose jumped at the words.
-Veryan had sat down beside him, switch in one hand, drink in the other.
-She took a swig and said, “I did.”
+Trevose jumped as Veryan had sat down beside him, rubbing her bruised side with one hand, drink in the other.
+She took a swig and said, "I did."

 "What?
 What are you talking about?"